 The heavens themselves blaze forth the death of princes.”

-Over the ages, ancient stargazers recorded the appearance of dozens of bright comets.
-These visiting “stars”, which appeared out of nowhere and caused widespread terror, were often taken as omens and signs of doom, or at least great change.
-So it was a great historical coincidence that one of the brightest comets in recorded history marked the death of one of the most important statesmen in history, Julius Caesar, in 44 B.C.
+Ancient stargazers recorded the appearance of dozens of bright comets.
+These visiting “stars”, which appeared out of nowhere and caused widespread terror, were often taken as omens and signs of doom or great change.
+So it was a great historical coincidence that one of the brightest comets in recorded history marked a truly traumatic event– the death of one of the most important statesmen in history, Julius Caesar, in 44 B.C.

-By 44 B.C., Julius Caesar had risen through office to conquer and govern the province of Gaul, quell the petty squabbling and civil wars of the late Roman republic, and establish a strong central government in Rome under his control.
+By 44 B.C., Julius Caesar had risen through lesser offices in the Roman government to conquer and govern the province of Gaul, quell the petty squabbling and civil wars of the late Roman republic, and establish a strong central government in Rome under his control.
 But he had grown so powerful, many senators feared he would declare himself King.
 And Romans, by tradition, fiercely opposed tyrants or kings of any kind.
 So a small group of senators conspired against Caesar to preserve the republic.
 They stabbed the great man to death as he made his way to a meeting of the senate on March 15, 44 B.C. (the “Ides of March”).

 Modern studies of records of Roman and Chinese stargazers place this great comet in the constellations Gemini and Auriga in May, where it reached a brilliant magnitude -3 as it passed the Sun.
 The comet then moved northward and faded to magnitude +5 by early July.
 It suddenly brightened again, perhaps as material was ejected from the nucleus and set aglow by the Sun.
 By mid-July, during Caesar’s games, the comet shone at magnitude -4 to -5 in Cassiopeia, as bright as the planet Venus and possibly visible in the daylight, making it one of the brightest comets in recorded history.